prebid/prebid.github.io/dev-docs/modules/timeoutRtdProvider.md

 ## Overview
 The timeout RTD module enables publishers to set rules that determine the timeout based on certain features.
-It supports rule sets dynamically retrieved from a timeout provider as well as rules set directly via configuration.
+It supports rules dynamically retrieved from a timeout provider as well as rules set directly via configuration.
 Build the timeout RTD module into the Prebid.js package with:
 ```